michelleconville/hangman/README.md

 ![lives.py](assets/images/pep8-lives.jpg)

-### Testing
+### Test cases

 Methods such as print() as the code was created was used to check for errors.
 This helped check everything was behaving as expected and functions such as generating the random word for the word being generated for the game correctly.

 **Manual test cases**

-List of manual test cases excuted following the code being deplayed to Heroku.
+A list of manual test cases were executed following the code being deployed to Heroku.
 All [User stories](#user-stories) are covered in this list of manual tests.

 | Feature            | Expected result               | Action       | Actual Result     |
 |--------------------|-------------------------------|--------------|-------------------|